SunnyShikhar/music-datamining/README.md

 ![Figure10](https://github.com/SunnyShikhar/music-datamining/blob/master/images/acousticHistogram.png?raw=true)
 ![Figure11](https://github.com/sunnyshikhar/music-datamining/blob/master/images/instrumentalnessHistogram.png?raw=true)

 Tempo, popularity, energy, dance and valence have a nice normal distribution which shows that listeners listen to a variety of music hovering around a mean of <b> 123 bpm, 61 popularity, 0.65 energy, 0.60 danceability, 0.45 valence</b>.
-Our entire dataset is primarily not listening to instrumental tracks as shown by the instrumentalness graph which means we can drop this feature as it least likely to be contributing to mental health.
+The entire dataset is primarily not listening to instrumental tracks as shown by the instrumentalness graph which means we can drop this feature as it is least likely to be contributing to mental health.
 However let's keep exploring the data set before removing any features.

 #### Mental Health Graph
 ![Figure12](https://github.com/sunnyshikhar/music-datamining/blob/master/images/mentalHealthHisto.png?raw=true)